psirusteam/Chapter9HHS/docs/04Associations.md

 and $\widehat{N}_{r+} = \sum_c \widehat{N}_{rc}$, $\widehat{N}_{+c} = \sum_r \widehat{N}_{rc}$ and $\widehat{N}_{++} = \sum_r \sum_c \widehat{N}_{rc}$.

+Weighted frequencies can also be converted into **proportions**, which indicate the relative size of each group compared to the total population.
+Proportions are particularly useful when comparing groups of different sizes or when focusing on the relative distribution of categories.
 The estimated proportions from these weighted sample frequencies are obtained as follows:

 $$
 \widehat{p}_{rc} = \frac{\widehat{N}_{rc}}{\widehat{N}_{++}}